-The Interstate Commerce Commission has for some time had under consideration requiring the railroads to install automatic train-control devices Your Committee is thoroughly in accord with anything which tends to save human life but is convinced that the automatic traincontrol could not save as many lives as could an equal expenditure on grade crossing elimination The Summary of Accidents issued by the Interstate Commerce Commission indicates that there were 134 fatalities due to train collisions in 1923, while there were 2,268 fatalities at grade crossings If the funds required for automatic train control are applied instead as the railroads' share of grade crossing elimination, and the public contributes an equal amount as it presumably will, the combined sum will go a long way toward removing the most dangerous grade crossings on our main highways
+The Interstate Commerce Commission has for some time had under consideration requiring the railroads to install automatic train-control devices.
+Your Committee is thoroughly in accord with anything which tends to save human life but is convinced that the automatic train-control could not save as many lives as could an equal expenditure on grade crossing elimination.
+The Summary of Accidents issued by the

+Interstate Commerce Commission indicates that there were 134 fatalities due to train collisions in 1923, while there were 2,268 fatalities at grade crossings.
+If the funds required for automatic train control are applied instead as the railroads' share of grade crossing elimination, and the public contributes an equal amount as it presumably will, the combined sum will go a long way toward removing the most dangerous grade crossings on our main highways

-Careful study will be required to determine the method of gradecrosing elimination, whether by separation of grades on the present of approximate location of the street or highway, by relocation of the highway where it crosses and recrosses the same railroad, or by consolidation of adjacent crossings Even diversion of one highway into another remaining at grade may be very desirable to make it possible to give better protection at one crossing and also to divert traffic that would otherwise cross the railroad on one highway and back on the other
+Careful study will be required to determine the method of gradecrosing elimination, whether by separation of grades on the present or approximate location of the street or highway, by relocation of the highway where it crosses and recrosses the same railroad, or by consolidation of adjacent crossings.
+Even diversion of one highway into another remaining at grade may be very desirable to make it possible to give better protection at one crossing and also to divert traffic that would otherwise cross the railroad on one highway and back on the other

-Comparative costs, including property damage, will usually determine whether the street or highway shall be carried over or under the railroad From the safety point of view, overcrossings are usually preferable to undercrossings, inasmuch as they are likely to afford motorists a better view and do not need to be obstructed by center columns or curbs
+Comparative costs, including property damage, will usually determine whether the street or highway shall be carried over or under the railroad.
+From the safety point of view, overcrossings are usually preferable to undercrossings, inasmuch as they are likely to afford motorists a better view and do not need to be obstructed by center columns or curbs

-Many grade separations particularly underpasses, on what are now improved highways were made before the advent of the highspeed motor car, and are dangerous because of sharp blind curves at the approaches thereto, narrow side clearance, and low head room at the sides in the case of arches These danger spots should be eliminated by whatever reconstruction is necessary to provide ample view and clearance
+Many grade separations particularly underpasses, on what are now improved highways were made before the advent of the high-speed motor car, and are dangerous because of sharp blind curves at the approaches thereto, narrow side clearance, and low head room at the sides in the case of arches.
+These danger spots should be eliminated by whatever reconstruction is necessary to provide ample view and clearance.

-Many more new grade crossings are being opened yearly than are at present being eliminated New railroads or branch lines should, as far as possible, be required to avoid establishing additional grade crossings, and municipalities opening new streets across railroads should realize that even though the traffic expected in the near future would not warrant the expense of grade separation they are creating a new problem to require solution ultimately highways that are expected to carry a heavy through traffic rather than to secondary highways needed to connect farms with markets Crossings remaining at grade should be safeguarded in every reasonable way A cautionary signal should be placed about 300 feet from the crossing and this is being supplemented effectively in a number of states by a series of transverse markings These indications should be further supplemented by whatever protection the traffic and visibility conditions warrant At crossings where the traffic and visibility conditions warrant At crossings where the expense of flagmen or gates is not warranted, automatic wigwag signals are recommended, and to be effective at night such signals should carry a red light They should be kept scrupulously in order At crossings where there is frequent train movement as well as heavy motor traffic there should be a flagman or crossing gates Gatemen and flagmen should be mentally competent and physically able to perform their duties properly For the busiest intersections there should at all times be a watchman or gateman on duty, otherwise there should be adequate signs so that motorists will not depend on the flagmen or entermore the flagman or gateman
+Many more new grade crossings are being opened yearly than are at present being eliminated.
+New railroads or branch lines should, as far as possible, be required to avoid establishing additional grade crossings, and municipalities opening new streets across railroads should realize that even though the traffic expected in the near future would not warrant the expense of grade separation they are creating a new problem to require solution ultimately highways that are expected to carry a heavy through traffic rather than to secondary highways needed to connect farms with markets

-Before adopting plans for improvement of highways on which there are numerous railroad grade crossings or other sources of danger, the state and Federal highway authorities should give careful consideration to the possible substitution of some parallel route which is free from such difficulties, even if this parallel route is little traveled at present This proposal naturally applies primarily to
+Before adopting plans for improvement of highways on which there are numerous railroad grade crossings or other sources of danger, the state and Federal highway authorities should give careful consideration to the possible substitution of some parallel route which is free from such difficulties, even if this parallel route is little traveled at present.
+This proposal naturally applies primarily to